reqT/reqT/docs/lab1.md

+*TODO THIS IS THE OLD LAB FROM reqT 3.1 AND IT SHOULD BE UPDATED TO reqT 4*

 # Context, Features and Priorities

 This document provides instructions for a mandatory computer lab session in the course ETSN15 "Requirements Engineering" given at Lund University.
-The source code of this page in markdown is available [here](https://github.com/reqT/reqT/blob/3.1.x/doc/lab1/lab1-2020.md).
+The source code of this page in markdown is available [here](https://github.com/reqT/reqT/blob/4.x/docs/lab1.md).

 ## Goals

-To complete this lab you should develop a requirements model using [reqT](http://reqt.org/download.html).
+To complete this lab you should develop a requirements model using [reqT](https://github.com/reqT/reqT/blob/4.x/README.md).
 Your requirements model should be based on your course project and it should include the following sections:

-  * A **context** section including a draft product context of your course project with some relevant interfaces to some relevant actors.
+  * A **context** section including a draft product context of your course project with some relevant interfaces to some relevant users.
 The model does not have to be complete.

   * A **features** section with at least 5 high-level features from your course project, each with a descriptive id.
 Each feature should also have a Gist attribute with a short description of the feature.

   * A **priorities** section with priorities for each feature based on the criteria: *which feature is most important to spend more elicitation effort on*.

+Example of the shape of the reqT Model that you will develop during the lab to try out some of the reqT features:

+* Section: ctx has
+  * Title: The context of OurThing
+  * Product: OurThing has Gist: describe it
+  * Product: OurThing interactsWith
+    * Actor: User has Gist: describe it
+    * Actor: Admin has Gist: describe it
+    * System: OtherThing has Gist: describe it
+* Section: feats has
+  * Titel: High-level features of OurThing
+  * Feature: HelloWorld has
+    * Gist: describe it
+* Section: prio has
+  * Title: Priorities of selected features
+    * Feature HelloWorld has Prio(1)

 ## Task 0: Mandatory Preparations